getkirby/getkirby.com/README.md

 in case you want to add a new template and add a page where it’s acutally used to the scenarios.

-## Social media / OpenGraph integration
+## Metadata for search engines and social media

-OgImage:
+Robots:

-OgDescription:
+Thumbnail:

-OgTitle:
+Description:

 TwitterCard: "summary" or "summary_large_image"